Dingle railway station: The site today

+It is the last remaining part of the Overhead railway, with the surface entrance still standing.
+The former platform and track area were in use as a garage until 2015.

 At approximately 11:30am on 24 July 2012, part of the tunnel near Dingle railway station collapsed.
 A number of homes above this section of the tunnel were evacuated.
 In October 2013 work commenced to repair the tunnel, with residents allowed back into their homes in February 2014.